faithvoid/addon.medusa/README.md

 ![1](release/default.tbn)

 Requires the latest version of XBMC from Xbins (as it has crucial TLS/SSL updates that allow this script to work).
-Sources are NOT provided and must be input manually!
+Sources are NOT provided (outside of one public domain movie source) and must be input manually!

 ![1](screenshots/1.bmp)
 ![2](screenshots/2.bmp)